shamitv/DemoAgent/README.md

 # Microsoft Agent Framework Software Factory

-This repository implements the Planner -> Dispatcher -> Implementation -> Verification workflow described in `docs/agent_plan.md`.
+This repository is a demo of the Microsoft Agent Framework that implements the Planner -> Dispatcher -> Implementation -> Verification workflow described in `docs/agent_plan.md`.
 It targets the Microsoft Agent Framework using OpenAI models, following the "software factory" architecture that combines typed shared state, deterministic routing, and iterative verification loops.

 ## Getting Started